-In conclusion, at the origin of an explicit sense of self, there might be the early ability to contemplate and repeat actions in order to explore their consequences, beyond the immediate, embodied sense of the self infants experience from birth in their interaction with physical objects and people.
+In conclusion, at the origin of an explicit sense of self, there might be the early ability to contemplate and repeat actions in order to explore their consequences, beyond the immediate, embodied sense of self infants experience from birth in their interaction with physical objects and people.
 This process, I propose, contributes to an early objectification of the self which eventually develops into an explicit self-concept by the middle of the second year.
-Explicit self-concept dramatically expands in span by including objects of alienable possession in the following months.
+Aside from this general process, questions remain regarding the factors that lead infants toward self-conceptualization and what the actual content of self-concept is when emerging by the second year of life.